cooltehno/ardour-cooltehno-lua/README.md

 ### Description:

-This script lets user to glue few layered MIDI regions to one in "G-mode" (Grab Mode) in Ardour.
+This script lets a user to glue few layered MIDI regions to one in "G-mode" (Grab Mode) in Ardour.
 All you need to do is to select one or more of the layered regions in "G-mode" and run the script.
 This script works only with Ardour 7, not with Ardour 6.9

 ### Installation (Linux):